 Ferriday High School, located at 801 E. E. Wallace Boulevard, Ferriday, Louisiana, is a public high school that accommodates grades 9 through 12.
-The school presently maintains full accreditation from the Southern Association of Colleges and Schools, and is now seeking accreditation for the current cycle.

 The students at FHS are residents of a rural agricultural community in east central Louisiana where the socioeconomic condition is at an all-time low.
 Business and industry in Concordia Parish have suffered a steady decline since 1997, and the unemployment rate has escalated into the double digits.
 Forty-two percent of Ferriday residents did not attain high school diplomas, which to some extent, explains why the majority of the workforce is deemed unskilled.